 The aforementioned consistent MJO activity since mid-October can be seen in the upper level velocity potential field.
 Additionally, there are indications of atmospheric Kelvin wave east of the Date Line during late February and early March.
 The large-scale region of suppressed convection along the Date Line associated with La Niña is less apparent in the velocity potential field than the OLR field.
 This is primarily because velocity potential is a smoother field than OLR and is dominated by frequent MJO activity.
-During early to mid-May, the MJO signal strengthened as measured by the velocity potential.
-Multiple tropical modes of variability contributed to the enhanced convection over Africa and the western Indian Ocean.
+During the month of May, the MJO signal strengthened as measured by the velocity potential.
+Multiple tropical modes of variability contributed to the enhanced convection over Africa and the western Indian Ocean, including the convective envelope of the MJO.